sionesmith/lights-out-exercise/README.md

 ## Step 3: Create the Cell component

 **Brief:**
 Build a `Cell` component representing a single light.
 The component should be a clickable button.
 Add css to make the button look like a light.
+Display two `Cell` components in your app; one of each type.

 Below is a sample style to get you started:
 ```